rockettheme/docs/Docs/phpbb/start/install.md

 ![][install5]

 Once you have filled out the required information, click **Proceed to the next step** to initiate a connection to the database.
-If successful, a message similar to the one pictured below above appear.
+If successful, a message similar to the one pictured above should appear.

 ### Step 5: Administrator Configuration